 To comply with this law, review your pay practices regularly.
 Ensure any pay differences between employees performing similar jobs are based on factors other than gender, such as experience, education, or performance.
 Keeping detailed records of these factors can help you demonstrate your compliance in case of an audit or lawsuit.

-Automated systems can also be affected by data entry errors like incorrectly recording a new employee’s tax status (married vs single) or entering old pay rates.
+Automated systems can also be affected by data entry errors, like incorrectly recording a new employee’s tax status (married vs single) or entering old pay rates.

-If employees raise concern about or have difficulties complying with payroll policies, then it’s time to review your policies (and documentation) for accuracy and clarity.
+If employees raise concerns about or have difficulties complying with payroll policies, then it’s time to review your policies (and documentation) for accuracy and clarity.
 Employees must understand their role in the payroll process to complete tasks like time sheet submission or timecard use properly and on time.

 Payroll audits can be conducted internally or externally, by entities like the IRS or DOL.
 Being prepared for these audits is key to managing them efficiently and minimizing disruption to your business.